-HTC Eternity and Omega specs leak out, Omega handled on video [UPDATED]Alex Wagner - Senior News Editor
+HTC Eternity and Omega specs leak out, Omega handled on video [UPDATED]Alex Wagner - Editorial Director of News and Content

 HTC is rumored to be officially unveiling its Eternity and Omega Windows Phone devices at an event later today, but as is usually the case, details on both handsets have leaked out well before the introduction.
 First up we've got the HTC Eternity.
 This device is rumored to be destined for AT&T's shelves and its packing a single-core 1.5GHz processor, 8-megapixel camera with dual LED flash and 720p video capture, 1.3-megapixel front-facing camera, 16GB storage, 1,650mAh battery, 14.4Mbps HSDPA, and Windows Phone Mango.
 The Eternity is said to measure out to be 130.6 x 70.6 x 9.9 mm.